kemargrant/c4dc/README.md

 ## Configuration
-The 'Settings' tab controls  connection to the bot
+The *Settings* tab controls  connection to the bot

 | Name | Value | Type
 | ------ | ------ | ------ |